TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/logical_viewable.md

 A definition of a game sound, which is a *viewable*, contains a path to the sound file.
 However, the game logic needs no such information.
-It may need, however, to know the duration of the sound, to know when to delete the entity containing the corresponding [sound existence component](sound_existence_component).
+It may need, however, to know the duration of the sound, to know after how long to delete the entity containing the corresponding [sound existence component](sound_existence_component).
 The distinction comes here:
 - A *viewable* may contain a path to the resource file.
 - A **logical viewable** may contain something like the duration in seconds, or width and height in pixels.